AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/inbound-links/seo-get-inbound-link-suggestions.md

    >[!TIP]
    >
-   >Did you know you can&nbsp; [add your link to a new or existing list](seo-add-remove-an-inbound-link-url-from-a-list.md)?
+   >Did you know you can  [add your link to a new or existing list](seo-add-remove-an-inbound-link-url-from-a-list.md)?
 Check it out!

 1. Awesome!
 These added links will now be tracked.